mike42/escpos-php/README.md

 Construct new print object.

 Parameters:
 - `PrintConnector $connector`: The PrintConnector to send data to.
-If not set, output is sent to standard output.
 - `AbstractCapabilityProfile $profile` Supported features of this printer.
 If not set, the DefaultCapabilityProfile will be used, which is suitable for Epson printers.

 See [example/interface/]("https://github.com/mike42/escpos-php/tree/master/example/interface/) for ways to open connections for different platforms and interfaces.